RhetTbull/osxphotos/README.md

 `osxphotos export /path/to/export --filename "{title}"`

 The above command will export photos using the title.
-Note that you don't need to specify the extension as part of the `--filename` template as osxphotos will automatically add the correct fie extension.
+Note that you don't need to specify the extension as part of the `--filename` template as osxphotos will automatically add the correct file extension.
 Some photos might not have a title so in this case, you could use the default value feature to specify a different name for these photos.
 For example, to use the title as the filename, but if no title is specified, use the original filename instead:

 ```txt
 osxphotos export /path/to/export --filename "{title,{original_name}}"